-Courses offered during the fall and spring terms (which are seven-week terms) require a minimum of approximately 12-13 hours of in-class work and approximately 6-7 hours of out-of-class work.
+Courses offered in the accelerated 7-week format require a minimum of approximately 12-13 hours of in-class work and approximately 6-7 hours of out-of-class work.
 This means you will complete approximately 19 hours of total work per week.

+Summer courses are offered in 5-week terms and a 10-week term.
 Courses offered during the 5-week summer terms require a minimum of approximately 16-17 hours of in-class work and 8-9 hours of out-of-class work.
 This means you will complete approximately 25 hours of total work per week.